instrumentisto/rust-incubator/1_concepts/1_7_sized/README.md

 - [Old Rust Book: 3.31.
 Unsized Types][4]
 - [Rust Forum: Trait Objects and the Sized Trait][5]
 - [pretzelhammer: Sizedness in Rust][6]
+- [Christian Visintin: Don't you dare to sort your struct fields when using ?Sized][7]